fedimint/fedimint/integrationtests/README.md

       +5000.000|UTXOKey(OutPoint { txid: dd482519fcb1955732cbf55e730e65d6f9987e758f5a19a754732b595705a3fc, vout: 1 })
          +0.000|Total sats
 ```
-which can be very useful for debugging what the minimint consensus is doing.
+which can be very useful for debugging what the fedimint consensus is doing.
-You may wish to run `cargo test -p minimint-tests <test-name>` to prevent concurrent debug output.
+You may wish to run `cargo test -p fedimint-tests <test-name>` to prevent concurrent debug output.

 ## Running with real services
 Make sure you've [installed](https://nixos.org/manual/nix/stable/quick-start.html) Nix in order to run the correct versions of bitcoind and lightningd.